Hierarchical Bayesian Models to Mitigate Systematic Disparities in Prediction with Proxy Outcomes: Measurement models for label bias

 Measurement models are tailored to specific applications and depend on both knowledge about the structure and the parameters of the measurement process.
 In this section, we describe a \textit{leakage model} for linear regression based on the stylized criminal justice example we will study in Section \ref{sec:example}.
 Suppose we observe a proxy label $y_t$ at two different time points $t \in \{1,2\}$.
 These proxies depend both on the observed covariates $X$ and the true outcomes $u_t$.
 In the criminal justice example, arrests are proxies $y_t$ for the true outcome $u_t$ of crime.
 Not all crime leads to arrests, so there is a degree of leakage between proxies and latent outcomes of interest.
 We assume that the proxies do not influence each other; that is, the entire temporal relationships in the model are driven by the dependence of $u_2$ on $u_1$.\footnote{The center panel of Figure \ref{fig:measurementModels} has an arrow from $u_1$ to $u_2$, implying a causal relationship if the figure is understood as a directed acyclic graph.
 Our model, however, does not rest on this assumption and is still applicable if $u_1$ and $u_2$ are just assumed to be correlated.} We are interested in learning this relationship and inferring $u_t$ based on $y_t$ and $X$.
 This assumption is based on our knowledge of the data-generating process for the example we are studying here (see Figure \ref{Fig:SEM}).
 In other situations, we might assume that the proxies at time $t=1$ influence the outcome at time $t=2$, for example, arrests might deter future crime.
 Measurement models are flexible enough to allow for this and our model is easily extended to this case.

 This situation studied here is illustrated in the center panel of Figure \ref{fig:measurementModels} and can be modeled by the following Bayesian hierarchical model:

 with appropriate priors on all parameters.
-Some parameters are identifiable and allow for weak priors ($\alpha$, $\eta$,$\sigma_y$), others are not and require strong ones ($\beta$,$\gamma$, $\sigma_u$).
+Because the true outcomes $(u_1,u_2)$ remain unobserved, this model is only partially identified \citep{Gustafson_2015}.
+We give guidance on identifying parameters that require strong priors in Appendix \ref{App:DetParamsStrongPri}.
+In this example, weak priors suffice for ($\alpha$, $\eta$,$\sigma_y$) when we use strong priors on ($\beta$,$\gamma$, $\sigma_u$).
 We will use this model for a stylized example of criminal behavior and arrests in Section \ref{sec:example}.